UKCloud/documentation/articles/oracle/orcl-how-enable-ha.md

 ## Next steps

-For more information about Enterprise Compute Cloud for Oracle, see:
+For more information about UKCloud for Oracle Software, see:

 - [*Getting Started Guide for UKCloud for Oracle Software*](orcl-gs.md).